|

 It is in an effort to ascribe personal effort towards both of these ordinary terms that I write, compose, create, listen, confer, collaborate, and teach.
 Neither one comes before the other, and neither one is more important than the other.
 As individual terms, they each ring their own note: to create is to confound existence, to manipulate space and time, to bend will and volition into life; to learn is to absorb the sun, to be with others and empathize, to eradicate fear and despair, to grow.
 Together these two terms provide an even greater possibility: perhaps "create learning" refers to how we might become lifelong artists of the mind with all its quintessential images.

-Nevertheless, the obligatory labels must follow: I am an Assistant Professor of Rhetoric and New Media at Texas Christian University.
-My interests are in language theory, new media, multimodal composition, and the affective domain—all of which come together in the theorization and rhetorical analysis of image and the imagination.
+Nevertheless, the obligatory labels must follow: I am an Associate Professor of Rhetoric and New Media at Texas Christian University.
+My interests are in language theory, new media, multimodal composition, and the affective domain—all of which come together in the rhetorical analysis of image and imagination.
 I am also a publishing poet, working mostly in the lyrical realm.

 |